Coaching tree: Examples

 In 1998, half of the active head coaches in the National Football League could be traced to Bill Walsh and Tom Landry.
 Of those fifteen coaches, four (plus Walsh and Landry) had coached a Super Bowl winning team.

 20 years later, in 2018, an ESPN article showed visually how 28 of the 32 coaches who would serve as NFL head coaches in the upcoming season were connected to head coaches Bill Parcells and Bill Belichick.
-The only team that wasn't profiled in this particular story was the Indianapolis Colts, who hadn't yet hired a head coach at the time of the article.
+The only team that was not profiled in this particular story was the Indianapolis Colts, who had not yet hired a head coach at the time of the article.
 The Colts later hired Frank Reich.
 The only three NFL head coaches who couldn't be connected to either Parcells or Belichick, according to this said article, were the following coaches: Andy Reid of the Kansas City Chiefs, Matt Nagy of the Chicago Bears, and Doug Pederson of the Philadelphia Eagles.
 Incidentally, both Pederson and Nagy were once former assistants under Reid before becoming head coaches.
 Additionally, before Reich became head coach of the Colts, he served as Pederson's offensive coordinator of the Eagles, and helped Philadelphia win Super Bowl LII.
 Therefore, Reich is connected to Reid through Pederson.

+Los Angeles Rams head coach Sean McVay currently has one of the fastest growing coaching trees in the NFL.
+Although he has only been the team's head coach since 2017, McVay has seen five of his assistants go on to become head coaches elsewhere.
+Matt LaFleur (Green Bay Packers), Zac Taylor (Cincinnati Bengals), Brandon Staley (Los Angeles Chargers), Kevin O'Connell (Minnesota Vikings), and most recently Raheem Morris (Atlanta Falcons) are currently or were previously head coaches who coached under McVay at some point.
+Many of his other assistants have taken promotions to become coordinators, as well.

 In October 2018, The Washington Post published their own article about NFL coaching trees, mapping out the roots, influences and origins of every active NFL head coach.

 Coaching tree examples (shown visually below) for Bill Walsh & Marty Schottenheimer: